Stephenabcba/java/STS/notes.md

     - Utilizing our database functionality in the [controller api](#db_controller_api)
       - logic here is similar to our controllers before db implementation
     - We can also integrate our database functionalities into [normal webpages](#db_controller_render)
+    - One to one and many to many relationships can also be done

 # Copy Paste
 ## Dependencies